cosmos/cosmos-sdk-docs/docs/learn/advanced/00-baseapp.md

 ### Commit

 The [`Commit` ABCI message](https://github.com/cometbft/cometbft/blob/v0.37.x/spec/abci/abci++_basic_concepts.md#method-overview) is sent from the underlying CometBFT engine after the full-node has received _precommits_ from 2/3+ of validators (weighted by voting power).
-On the `BaseApp` end, the `Commit(res abci.ResponseCommit)` function is implemented to commit all the valid state transitions that occurred during `FinalizeBlock` and to reset state for the next block.
+On the `BaseApp` end, the `Commit(res abci.CommitResponse)` function is implemented to commit all the valid state transitions that occurred during `FinalizeBlock` and to reset state for the next block.

 To commit state-transitions, the `Commit` function calls the `Write()` function on `finalizeBlockState.ms`, where `finalizeBlockState.ms` is a branched multistore of the main store `app.cms`.
 Then, the `Commit` function sets `checkState` to the latest header (obtained from `finalizeBlockState.ctx.BlockHeader`) and `finalizeBlockState` to `nil`.